Mikhail Vrubel: Origin, childhood, and adolescence

 The Vrubel family did not belong to the nobility.
-Great-grandfather of the artist – Anton Antonovich Vrubel (from wróbel, meaning sparrow) – was originally from Białystok and served as a judge in his local town.
+The great-grandfather of the artist – Anton Antonovich Vrubel (from wróbel, meaning sparrow; cf. the Russian surname Vorobyov) – was originally from Białystok and served as a judge in his local town.
 His son Mikhail Antonovich Vrubel (1799–1859) pursued a military career.
 He retired at the rank of Major General, was twice married and had three sons and four daughters.
 For the last ten years of his life, Mikhail Antonovich served as an ataman of the Astrakhan Cossacks.
 At that time, the Astrakhan governor was a famous cartographer and admiral Grigori Basargin.
 The governor's daughter Anna later married the second son of Mikhail Antonovich from the first marriage, Alexander, who previously graduated from the Cadet Corps, served in the Tengin Infantry Regiment, participated in the Caucasian and Crimean Wars.
 In 1855, their first child Anna Aleksandrovna (1855–1928) was born.
 Altogether they had four children.

 Mikhail Vrubel was born on March 17, 1856.
 At that time, the Vrubel family lived in Omsk where Alexander was serving as a desk officer of the 2nd Steppe Siberian Corps.
 Two other children, Alexander and Ekaterina, were also born in Omsk, however, they died before adolescence.
 Frequent childbirth and adverse Siberian climate significantly weakened Mikhail's mother's health and in 1859 she died from consumption.
 The future painter was only three years old when his mother died.
 One of the memories that Mikhail had from that period is how his sick mother lay in bed and cut out for her children "little people, horses and different fantastic figures" from paper.
 Being a weak child from birth, Mikhail started to walk only at the age of three.